academe/laravel-google-api-auth/README.md

   added to, then a force is needed.
 Look into this.
 * A hook into the client creation (a factory?) will allow a client to be customised on creation.
+* The GET routes to authorise and revoke are probably not the best idea without a CSRF token of some sort, otherwise people could provide links that mess with your authorisations.